Festival Policies

 1. A “weapon” is defined to be any item that: is designed to cause injury or death, or anything a person actually uses or intends to use to cause injury or death.
 Also includes any item which is designed, used, or intended for use to threaten or intimidate.

-2. A “prop” is defined as any item used by an attendee to enhance their costume.
+2. A “prop” is defined as any item used by a patron to enhance their costume.

 3. A “prop resembling a realistic weapon” is defined as any prop that can be mistaken for a weapon by a casual observer at any distance.